jimitab/slate/source/index.html.md

-access_token | Yes | It should be accesstoken provided from server on user's successful login. group_name | Yes | It should be name of group at least of 5 characters. description | No | It should be description of your group.
+access_token | Yes | It should be accesstoken provided from server on user's successful login. group_name | Yes | It should be name of group at least of 5 characters. description | No | It should be description of your group. account_id[position] | Yes | It should be account_id's array of accounts which are connected to this account.

 >Example Success Response: